 Becca works with VT students, faculty, and staff who are primary and/or secondary victims of relationship violence, sexual assault, harassment, stalking, or any other type of gender-based violence.
-She provides counseling and advocacy services for primary and secondary victims of gender based violence.
+She provides individual and group counseling and advocacy services for primary and secondary victims of gender based violence.
 She also coordinates with university and community resources to ensure a coordinated community response to end gender based violence.

 Becca earned her Bachelor’s degree in Psychology from Virginia Tech and her Master’s degree in Counseling and Human Development from Radford University.
 Prior to joining the Women’s Center, she served as a clinician and case manager in a variety of community settings.
 Becca is currently working towards professional counselor licensure.